County-administered city

-A county-administered city is a third-level administrative division in the Republic of China (Taiwan) below a county, which in turn is below of a province.
+A county-administered city is a third-level administrative division in the Republic of China (Taiwan), below a county, which is in turn below a province.
 Under the administrative structure of the ROC, it is at the same level as a township or a district.
 Such cities are under the jurisdiction of counties.
 It is also the lowest-level city in Taiwan, below a city and a special municipality.
 There are 14 county-administered cities currently under ROC control.

 History

 The first administrative divisions entitled "city" were established in the 1920s when Taiwan was under Japanese rule.
 At this time cities were under the jurisdiction of prefectures.
 After the World War II, nine (9) out of eleven (11) prefectural cities established by the Japanese government were reorganized into provincial cities based on the Laws on the City Formation (市組織法).

 However, the populations of Hualien (Karenkō) and Yilan (Giran) were too low to become a provincial city, but they were of more importance than urban townships.
 Thus the Scheme on the Local Rules in Various Counties and Cities of Taiwan Province (臺灣省各縣市實施地方自治綱要) provided for the creation of county-administered cities along with urban townships and rural townships.